AML-Project-Group/impersonation_detection/Papers.md

 Two models are proposed: the common part is the Deep Extraction and Mutual Information Selection (DEMISe), where additional features are extracted using a two-layer deep-structured stacked encoder (SAE, used in the previous work).
 The DEMISe  is combined with a Radial Basis Function Classifier (DEMISe-RBFC, 20 features) and with a Tree Evaluation and Regression Detection (DETEReD, 10 features), using a C4.8 tree-based wrapper.
 The results are comparable to the previous paper, but the biggest improvement is in the build time, 72.14% and 52.29% faster

+Additional papers:

+###### **An efficient deep learning model for intrusion classification  (Rezvy...) - 2019 - AWID-CLS-R - impersonation, flooding, injection - 36 features**
+In pre-processing the duplicated features have been removed after a statistical analysis ending up with only 36 features.
+The model proposed has two stages: 1 an unsupervised pre-training with Autoencoder; 2 a supervised classification with a three-layer dense neural network.
+The overall accuracy is 99.9%, the impersonation detection accuracy is 99.9%